AOMediaCodec/av1-spec/annex.b.superframes.md

 An AV1 bitstream consists of a number of OBUs that are normally held within a container format alongside audio and timing information.

-This annex defines a simple method of packing OBUs into a raw bitstream format.
+This annex defines a simple method of packing OBUs into a bitstream format.

-### Raw Bitstream Syntax
+### Bitstream Syntax
 {:.no_count}

 ~~~~~
-raw_bitstream( sz ) {
+bitstream( sz ) {
     while ( sz > 0 ) {
         @@obu_size                                                             le(4)
         open_bitstream_unit( obu_size )